bredd/brandtredd.github.io/index.md

 </div>

 # Select Career Achievements
- * Currently directing the development of the [SmarterApp](http://www.smarterapp.org) suite of open source student assessment technology at the [Smarter Balanced Assessment Consortium](http://www.smarterbalanced.org).
+ * Directed the development and deployment of the [SmarterApp](http://www.smarterapp.org) suite of open source student assessment technology for the [Smarter Balanced Assessment Consortium](http://www.smarterbalanced.org).
  * Co-Conceived and launched the [Learning Resource Metadata Initiative](http://www.lrmi.net/) funded by the [Bill & Melinda Gates Foundation](https://www.gatesfoundation.org/).
  * Developed the [Personalized Learning Model](http://www.ofthat.com/2011/10/personalized-learning-model.html) to guide the educational technology strategy for the [Bill & Melinda Gates Foundation](https://www.gatesfoundation.org/).
  * Created an effective and simple IT Operations strategy for the [Buzz Learning System](https://agilix.com/) at Agilix Labs.